f0rm2l1n/Awesome-LLM4SVD/README.md

 ## Papers

-> **Note:** Entries marked with ✨ indicate the latest papers that are not discussed in the preprint paper.
+> **Note:** Entries marked with ✨ indicate the latest papers that are not discussed in the preprint of the SLR.